 #3 Post regularly and consistently

 If you want to get the most views possible, it’s always a good idea to post frequently and consistently.
-People will get used to seeing your posts in their feed and will more likely to read and share your content.
+People will get used to seeing your posts in their feed and will be more likely to read and share your content.
 You should also find out at what times users of specific channel are more active and engaged.
 Each platform has its peak hours in terms of activity and you should keep this in mind when sharing and promoting your content.

 Each platform is different so figure out which times are better for posting your content on the platform of your choice.